BryanHarrisScripts/Afterglow-Echoes-of-Sentience/README.md

 # The Unseen Editor

-I've been rewriting a script with the assistance of AI.
-If this technology truly has merit, then why aren't studios knocking on my door or expressing interest in the script?
-I've made it open-source and have been continually refining it with AI; this is already the second rewrite.
-As James Cameron has said, even with AI assistance, real experience is required.
+I've been working on a script rewrite, assisted by AI.
+If this technology truly holds value, then why aren't studios knocking at my door or expressing interest in the script?
+I've released it as open-source and have been persistently refining it with AI.
+This is already the second AI-assisted rewrite.

+James Cameron once said, "I just don’t personally believe that a disembodied mind that’s just regurgitating what other embodied minds have said — about the life that they’ve had, about love, about lying, about fear, about mortality — and just put it all together into a word salad and then regurgitate it…I don’t believe that’s ever going to have something that’s going to move an audience.
+You have to be human to write that.
+I don’t know anyone that’s even thinking about having AI write a screenplay." - Variety

+I'm in agreement with James Cameron.
+I wrote the Afterglow script in 2017, which was later rewritten with AI assistance in 2023.
+While creating scripts entirely with AI may be challenging without human intervention, I believe that human-written scripts edited with AI assistance, as I'm currently doing, are indeed feasible.

 Feel free to [check it out](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/AfterGlow%20v8%20Twitter%20Rewrite%20Bryan%20E.%20Harris%202023%20Github.pdf) - who knows, it might just be the best screenplay out there... lol.

 - [Afterglow Version 8](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/AfterGlow%20v8%20Twitter%20Rewrite%20Bryan%20E.%20Harris%202023%20Github.pdf)
 - [Afterglow Version 9](https://github.com/BryanHarrisScripts/AI-ScreenCraft-Hub/blob/main/Afterglow/README.md)